m-c-frank/toolbuilder/README.md

 ## Join the Evolution! 🌱

-Your ideas can shape the future of `toolbuilder`.
-If you have a feature in mind or spot something amiss, don't hesitate.
-Raise issues, recommend enhancements, or float a pull request.
-Our doors (and repositories) are always open!
+Contribute to `toolbuilder` and be a part of its evolution.
+Open issues, recommend enhancements, or submit a pull request.
+We appreciate your collaboration!

 ---

 ### Credits & Acknowledgements 🙏

 Brought to life by [Martin Christoph Frank](https://github.com/m-c-frank).
-Need assistance or have questions? 💌 [martin7.frank7@gmail.com](martin7.frank7@gmail.com)
+For assistance or queries: 💌 [martin7.frank7@gmail.com](martin7.frank7@gmail.com)

 ---

-🔓 **License**: Dive into our [GOS License](https://github.com/m-c-frank/toolbuilder/blob/main/LICENCE.md) to know more about how `toolbuilder` operates in the open-source realm.
+🔓 **License**: Explore our [GOS License](https://github.com/m-c-frank/toolbuilder/blob/main/LICENCE.md) to understand how `toolbuilder` thrives in the open-source community.